Mel Doig

-Melbourne A. Doig (b.
-1912 - d.
-25 October 1998) was a longtime Communist politician in Ontario, Canada.
+Melbourne A. Doig (1912 – 25 October 1998) was a longtime Communist politician in Ontario, Canada.
 He served as leader of the Communist Party of Canada - Ontario in the 1981 provincial election, and was a prominent member of the federal party.

 Doig was raised in a working-class community of Montreal, Quebec, and received a Bachelor of Arts degree from the McGill University in 1932.
 He also joined the Communist Party of Canada in the 1930s.
 He described himself as an organizer in he late 1940s.
 He was a Labor-Progressive Party candidate in Welland in the 1949 federal election and a 1950 federal by-election in the same riding.
 He finished fourth on both occasions.

 Doig served on the Central Committee of the Communist Party of Canada in the early 1980s.
 An article in The Globe and Mail lists him as having been 68 years old in 1980.